-Queen Esta Bishop's Hat features delicate nodding purple star-shaped flowers with lavender spurs rising above the foliage from mid to late spring.
-Its attractive heart-shaped leaves emerge purple in spring, turning green in colour.
+Froehnleiten Bishop's Hat's attractive heart-shaped leaves emerge red in spring, turning green in colour with distinctive red edges on a plant with a spreading habit of growth.
 As an added bonus, the foliage turns a gorgeous brick red in the fall.
+It features delicate nodding yellow star-shaped flowers rising above the foliage from mid to late spring.